-The Clery Director (or management designee) shall notify the Campus president, as soon as practicable, that a timely warning will be or has been issued.
+The Chief of Police (or management designee) shall notify the Campus president, as soon as practicable, that a timely warning will be or has been issued.

-The Chief of Police (or management designee) is responsible for collaborating with surrounding law enforcement agencies to encourage them to share information with University Police Department (UPD) about crimes reported to local law enforcement that occur in Clery Geography.
+The Chief of Police (or management designee) is responsible for collaborating with surrounding law enforcement agencies to encourage them to share information with CSUF PD about crimes reported to local law enforcement that occur in Clery Geography.